Brands and business owners put a lot of effort into great web design.

-Many brands neglect the importance of forms, yet it's the key inquiry channel that determines the success of your website.
+Many brands neglect the importance of form designs, yet it's the key inquiry channel that determines the success of your website.

-Most forms on the internet look boring, unwelcoming and consequently generate less conversions.
+Most form design examples on the internet look boring, unwelcoming and consequently generate fewer conversions.

 Using user-friendly and enticing online forms is crucial if you want to take your lead generation seriously.

-To help you connect better with your audience, here are our 10 best practices to make forms fun again:
+To help you connect better with your audience, here are our 10 best practices on how to make an online form fun:

 Firstly, the form needs to be easy to understand for your audience.
-And that's often easier said that done.
-Before you think of making your form fun and exciting you need to ensure that it is functional and user-friendly in the first place.
+And that's often easier said than done.
+Before you think of making your oform design fun and exciting you need to ensure that it is functional and user-friendly in the first place.

-The internet is full of forms that have redundant questions, that ask questions in a confusing language and those that simply look boring.
-All of these characteristics make forms less encouraging to complete for web visitors to complete.
+The internet is full of form designs that have redundant questions, that ask questions in a confusing language and those that simply look boring.
+All of these characteristics make forms less encouraging for web visitors to complete.

 ❌ Long forms (less is more)